teobaluta/provero/README.md

 - `PROVERO_TEST_PATH`: the path to the test set for the pretrained models
 - `PIXELDP_NETS`: the name of the PixelDP model
 - `PRETRAINED_NETS`: list of names of supported pretrained nets

+##### Package Requirements

+The installation scripts require the `unzip` utility installed on the system.

+##### Other Requirements

+Please note that in order to run the example below you need to download the pre-trained models.
+The instructions to download the benchmarks are available in [Benchmarks](#benchmarks) section.
+The BM1 models, together with the test sets require around 6GB of storage and it may take up to 10 minutes depending on your network connection.
+Additionally, for the benchmark on randomized networks that uses PixelDP, another 1.3GB are required for the CIFAR10 model and datasets.
+The large pre-trained models (BM2) require around 2GB of storage.
+These models are stored by default in `/tmp/`.

 How to Run
 ----------